JuliaLang/www.julialang.org/blog/2021/01/contributhon.md

 > - ...provide promotional and technical benefits to the Julia community as whole.
 > - ...and have a huge amount of fun!

 Now, in 2021, I'm happy to report on all of the great contributions made by the wonderful folks at Beacon Biosignals, Invenia, TriScale innov, PumasAI, and RelationalAI (TODO: add links).
 All shapes and sizes of contribution were welcome at the event: we released whole packages, made PRs, caught bugs, started new projects, and planned out our OSS roadmaps/backlogs for future work.
-Here's a sampling of the standouts:
+Here is a sampling of the standouts:

 - TODO: add items :)